The Best Restaurants in Sarasota, Florida (and nearby)!

 Maple Street Biscuit Company actually has a few locations but it started in Jacksonville, Florida and it’s so popular I had to put it on the list!
 Maple Street Biscuit Company has fresh biscuits made every day and house-made jams and jellies, paired with a number of great menu items.
 We decided to start with some of their cinnamon biscuits glazed with frosting which tasted like a cinnamon bun in biscuit form.

 We love the Sticky Maple which is made with fried chicken, pecan wood smoked bacon, and topped with maple syrup in between their famous flaky biscuit.
 Another favorite of ours is the Sticky Goat which is made with fried chicken, fried goat cheese, and house-made pepper jelly.

 Location: 8491 Cooper Creek Blvd # 107, University Park // MAP

 Hours: 7am-2pm daily

 We’ve become huge fans of Der Dutchman for their inexpensive, yet wide variety buffet full of all the breakfast comfort foods.
 It’s also the perfect place for a large family gathering which is why we typically visit them once a year with Logan’s family while they are in Sarasota during the winter.
 If you don’t have time to go to their breakfast buffet you can order off the regular menu at lunch and dinner time but it’s personally not my favorite for lunch or dinner.

 Aside from the breakfast buffet, let’s talk about donuts… you need to try the orange frosted cake donut.
 Two words: LIFE CHANGING!
 Especially if you love orange-flavored anything.
 But be aware they are seasonal!
 I love these donuts so much I always ask when they’ll be back and the last I heard, March is their current start time.
 But they’re always changing the season for them so if you do find them, send me a message, and be excited that you found a unicorn!
-Regardless, the rest of their donuts are melt in your mouth good too.
+Regardless, the rest of the donuts are melt-in-your-mouth good too.

 Location: 3713 Bahia Vista St, Sarasota // MAP